My Current HiFi System 2026 – Updated January 1st 2026

 DAC – The Audio Mirror Wave TUBE DAC

 The Audio Mirror WAVE TUBE DAC is a pure reference flagship from the US brand Audio Mirror.
-I had no idea what to expect but this DAC sits with the heavyweights like the Nagra TUBE DAC yet costs less than half of that one.
-Yea, this one is not cheap at $22k but if you have a high end system and are looking at those $50-$100k DACS (yea that’s a thing) it would be a mistake to NOT audition the WAVE as it may save you tens of thousands of dollars if you enjoy what it does.
+I had no idea what to expect but this DAC sits with the heavyweights that cost much more, I mean much more.
+Yea, this one is not cheap or affordable at $22k but if you have a very high end system and are looking at those $50-$100k DACS (yea that’s a thing) it would be a mistake to NOT audition the WAVE as it may save you tens of thousands of dollars if you enjoy what it does.

 Big props to Vlad over at Audio Mirror has this one has left me super impressed.
 Again, never heard another DAC do quite what this one does in my system.
 It’s not slight either.
-Audio Mirror also sells lower cost DAC options and their Tubadour line is very highly praised.
+Audio Mirror also sells lower cost DAC options and their Tubadour line is very highly praised and starts at $5k.
 I love this DAC and in my review I stated I would manifest a way to allow this DAC to stay.
-By putting this here, I am doing just that.
+By putting this here, I am doing just that (trying to).
 It is still here and I am planing for it to stay for 2026.
 We will see.
-If not I would move to a Tubadour DAC which I am sure is very good indeed.

 POWER CONDITIONER – Puritan Audio PSM 156 NFR + GroundMaster City Ultra

 This replaced the awesome Vinshine Audio Tai Hang power conditioner for two reasons but will be my power conditioner going forward.
-This setup is pure gold for your power conditioning needs and is recommended for revealing systems where it will show it’s worth quickly and it does.
-Yes, this is a thing…revealing systems allowing you to hear things such as cable changes, power changes, etc. It is a real thing.
+This setup is pure gold for your power conditioning needs and is recommended for revealing systems where it will show it’s worth quickly, and it does.
+Yes, this is a thing…revealing systems allowing you to hear things such as cable changes, power changes and keeping your system sounding the same 24/7 without changes to the sound.

 In regards as to why this is replacing the Tai Hang…